 The lure of an Alaskan adventure drew Ms. Devaris to the NWS after attending a recruitment seminar at Texas A&M University.
-She began her NWS career as an intern at the remote weather service office in Kodiak, Alaska, in 1994, worked through the ranks as forecaster and eventually a manager at the Juneau, Alaska, Weather Forecast Office, and assumed programmatic responsibility for the region’s public, marine, warning, and service delivery programs in 2001 at the regional headquarters in Anchorage.
+She began her NWS career as an intern at the remote weather service office in Kodiak, Alaska, in 1994, worked through the ranks as forecaster and eventually a manager at the Juneau, Alaska, Weather Forecast Office.
+She assumed programmatic responsibility for the region’s public, marine, warning, and service delivery programs in 2001 at the regional headquarters in Anchorage.

 Ms. Devaris made the move to NWS Headquarters in Silver Spring, MD, in 2005 to serve as the Chief of the NWS Performance Branch.
 She provided leadership for the NWS’s quality assurance activities by measuring performance through forecast verification and assessing customer satisfaction with service delivery.
 In this role she oversaw the service assessments for Hurricane Charley, the Baltimore Harbor Ferry Accident, and Hurricane Katrina.
 Ms. Devaris was awarded a DOC Silver Medal in November 2006 for coordinating the NWS role in the recovery mission for the grounded Selendang Ayu cargo ship in the Bering Sea.

 In 2008, after serving on detail as the NWS Chief of Budget Formulation and Program Analysis, Ms. Devaris returned to the “Great Land” as the Deputy Director of the Alaska Region.
+She became Director in 2014.

 Ms. Devaris holds a Master of Science degree in Engineering and Science Management from the University of Alaska Anchorage (2005) and a Bachelor of Science degree in Meteorology from Texas A&M University (1994).